harelab-ucsc/birdseye/README.md

-# birdsEye
+# BirdsEye

 ## Annotation system

-The annotation system is a 2-stage process in the command line: (i.) the user parses the flight dataset from the ROS2-native `bag` file format into a sqlite database using the ROS2 node `sub_node`, then (ii.) the user passes the resulting database to the script, `birdsEye.py`, to run the geotag detection and image annotation processes.
+The annotation system is a 2-stage process in the command line: (i.) the user parses the flight dataset from the ROS2-native `bag` file format into a sqlite database using the ROS2 node `sub_node`, then (ii.) the user passes the resulting database to the script, `birdseye.py`, to run the geotag detection and image annotation processes.

-### 0. Calibrate birdsEye optics and odometry systems
+### 0. Calibrate birdseye optics and odometry systems
 Here, thar be monsters...

 ### i.
 Parsing from ROS2 to SQLite